ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 | 2014 | IOR14A0010 | others | whom to give vote | | Male | Male | TRUE |

 From the table above, we observe 33 values stemming from the household `IOR14C0010`.
 Every alternate entry is a duplicate of the entry before it.
 Hence, these duplicates were removed and the dataset was widened for further processing.

+All the decision variables were converted to dummies.
+The missing values in the decision columns were also conisdered as a dimension which attempts to identify households which didnot answer certain gender rleated questions.

+Unique households in the data: 1526

 ##### 1.8.2 Role of gender in crop cultivation